HUMMINGBIRD, GOOGLE’S LATEST CHANGE TO HOW IT HANDLES SEARCH QUERIES

 How do I determine the best phone system for my small business

-This means that Google has found ‘all words” or ‘combinations of the search words’ used in the top most level of displayed web pages, then secondary pages are examined for similar or same information; then internal and external links are examined for the same relevancy.
+This means that Google has found ‘all words” or ‘combinations of the search words used in the topmost level of displayed web pages.
+Secondary pages are examined for similar or identical information; then, internal and external links are reviewed for the same relevancy.

-Google has made many search changes over the past 8 years.
-Since 2005 there have been huge changes in the Google search engine algorithms; each one given colorful names; Florida update, Jagger update, Penguin update, Panda update and now ‘Hummingbird.
-And sandwiched in between these updates were other Google product releases for online search to include; Google Places, Google Business, Google+ and Google pages.
+Google has made many search changes over the past eight years.
+Since 2005 there have been considerable changes in the Google search engine algorithms; each gave colorful names; Florida update, Jagger update, Penguin update, Panda update, and now ‘Hummingbird.
+And sandwiched between these updates were other Google product releases for online search to include; Google Places, Google Business, Google+, and Google Pages.

-In spite of all the algorithm changes since 2005 the one constant that has not changed and will never change is quality content.
-Quality content are the words we use, how we express our ideas and concepts, how we communicate our thoughts, services and expertise.
-While most of us regret not paying closer attention in English 101, it’s still not to late to SEO your website.
+Despite all the algorithm changes since 2005, the one constant that has not changed and will never change is quality content.
+Quality content is the words we use to express our ideas and concepts and communicate our thoughts, services, and expertise.
+While most of us regret not paying closer attention to English 101, it’s still not too late to SEO your website.
 Find a reputable web design company with the resources to help you develop compelling content.

-If you already have a great website, then look for local writing resources by searching; Web content writers, public relations or search engine content developers.
+If you already have a great website, search for local writing resources; Web content writers, public relations, or search engine content developers.
 Soon your business will be moving as fast as a Hummingbird too!